Fluffernuttersandwich/Better7D2DbyFNS/README.md

 "Why does it take so long to RWG in this list compared to Vanilla?!"
 Becaue several of the Framework mods make significant changes to RWG.
-Larger cities, denser cities, more cities, more POIs, less wasted space between POIs (compared to empty maps like Navezgane), fancier roads, new tiles, new block types, etc.
+Larger cities, denser cities, more cities, more POIs, less wasted space between POIs (compared to empty maps like Navezgane), fancier roads, new tiles, new block types, The Descent mod digs a whole cave system under the world, etc.
-If you don't want it to take so long for RWG, you could disable "CP All in One No Traders" Mod, but then you miss out on all those great POIs.
+If you don't want it to take so long for RWG, you could disable "CP All in One No Traders" and "The Descent" mods, but then you miss out on all those great POIs.

 Do not make maps larger than 10k if you are using potato-grade hardware.
 It could crash in RWG, or worse, mid-game.